Humble mother and son missing: Pair last seen late Thursday morning, deputies say

-Both were last seen at about 11:40 a.m. in the 14700 block of Birch Arbor Court, which is in the Fall Creek neighborhood in the Humble area.
+Both were last seen at about 11:40 a.m.
+Thursday in the 14700 block of Birch Arbor Court, which is in the Fall Creek neighborhood in the Humble area.
+They were initially reported missing by a family member.
+The pair are not considered a danger to the public.

+"I know that they left under suspicious circumstances or came up missing under suspicious circumstances.
+I don't know that imminent danger piece of it, so I have to defer to our investigators on that part," Sheriff Gonzalez said Friday morning.

 The Texas Department of Public Safety's CLEAR Alert described each: